Frequently Asked Questions

 A: No. The Student Accounts Office cannot accept payments over the phone.
 Students can pay online by logging into Point Web or in the Student Financial Services Office (First Floor, Thayer Hall) with a check, cash or money order.
 Authorized Payers can pay online by logging into QuikPAY.
 Other individuals may pay on PointWeb using the Bill Pay - Guest Payer option.

 A: The Student Accounts Office accepts Visa, MasterCard, American Express and Discover Card online only.
 A processing fee of 2.55% is applied to each transaction.

 A: No. The Student Accounts Office does not accept post-dated checks.

 A: Yes.
 The semester/term payment plan covers only one semester/term at a time.
 Students are required to complete a new agreement and pay the application fee each semester/term that they would like to participate in the plan.
 The annual plan covers both the fall and spring semesters.
 You must enroll in a new annual plan prior to the start of the fall semester for each year that you will need an annual payment plan.
 More information on payment plans can be found by clicking on the following link, Payment Plans.

 A: Yes.
-The employer reimbursement agreement covers only one semester at a time.
+The employer deferred tuition agreement covers only one semester at a time.
 Students are required to complete a new agreement and pay the application fee each semester that they would like to participate in the plan.
 More information on employer reimbursement can be found by clicking on the following link, Employer Reimbursement.